sprintaway/book-translation/README.md

 5. **You will find a new directory named "output" with a translated txt file inside.**

-## DISCLAIMER: The logging, exceptions/errors, argument parsing, the definition of functions, and single line comments are done by ChatGPT.
+### DISCLAIMER: The logging, exceptions/errors, argument parsing, the definition of functions, and single line comments are done by ChatGPT.
 The main logic of the functions and classes are mostly implemented by me (download_book is done by ChatGPT however).

+## For Assignment 2:

+3. **Run the application with the following syntax:**

+`python taxi_availability.py`

+### DISCLAIMER: The logging, exceptions/errors, definition of functions, and single line comments are done by ChatGPT.
+The main logic of the functions and classes are implemented by me.